NathanC55/tic-tac-toe-2/README.md

 - Player `X` and `O` take turns placing their marks on the grid.
 - After 3 moves per player, the oldest move disappears to keep the game dynamic.
 - Players can return to the title screen with a confirmation prompt to restart the game.

+---

+### To-Do (In Development)

+- Enhance game mechanics.
+- Implement a single-player mode with AI.
+- Improve styling and customization options.
+- Add timer
+- Add unique cursor

+---

+### Contribution

+Feel free to contribute by submitting issues or pull requests.
+All contributions are welcome!